 Negative P/E Ratio-Debunking the Myth

 - Negative P/E ratio may be a one-off thing.
-This may be due to incidents such as company writing off higher depreciation or amortization for a particular year or a market trend wherein an entire industry may generate negative P/E ratio due to cyclical causes.
+This may be due to incidents such as a company writing off higher depreciation or amortization for a particular year or a market trend wherein an entire industry may generate a negative P/E ratio due to cyclical causes.

-Such occurrences are very normal in a company’s lifecycle and a negative P/E ratio due to these may not be a cause for concern.
+Such occurrences are very normal in a company’s lifecycle, and a negative P/E ratio due to these may not be a cause for concern.
 In such a scenario, the company may report a negative P/E ratio and still be on the path of growth.

-An investor or an analyst should be concerned about the negative P/E ratio when a company consistently reports a negative P/E ratio for longer periods of time for say 5 years in a row.
+An investor or an analyst should be concerned about the negative P/E ratio when a company consistently reports a negative P/E ratio for longer periods of time for say, 5 years in a row.
 This indicates that the company is not in good financial health.